tsnellgrove/dark_castle3/doc/to_do.md

 - INPROC: combo Result cases (build 0008) []
 	- DONE: update Mach class to accept a list of results and run all results in the list
-	- INPROC: create new git branch for AddObjChgDescriptResult_feature
+	- DONE: create new git branch for AddObjChgDescriptResult_feature
 		- DONE: 'git branch' to confirm *master
 		- DONE: 'git branch AddObjChgDescriptResult_feature' to create new branch
 		- DONE: 'git branch' to confirm new branch exists but that master is still checked out